SymfonyId/AdminBundle/Resources/doc/en/instalation.md

 For new project, using `SKeleton` is very recomended.

-Be careful, Skeleton need **redis** to store session, you can remove this dependency.
+Be careful, Skeleton need **redis** to store session, you can remove this dependency after clone is finished

 Before install, create **empty database** first and then clone `Skeleton` repository